Fun with Franchises: Harry Potter and the Sorcerer’s Stone (2001), Part I — “Voldemort: What a Cunt He Was”

 Harry Potter and the Culture of Fame.

 Now’s a good time to bring it up — they make it a point to separate magical culture from non-magical culture.
-In Chamber of Secrets, Molly Weasley (and others at Hogwarts) flips out that people might have seen them in the flying car, and then Harry gets expelled in Order of the Phoenix for using magic in the presence of a muggle.
+In Chamber of Secrets, Molly Weasley (as well as others at Hogwarts) flips out that people might have seen them in the flying car, and then Harry gets expelled in Order of the Phoenix for using magic in the presence of a muggle.
 And aren’t they also making up all these news stories to cover for all the shit Voldemort and his people do?
 (They take down a fucking bridge in one of the movies!)
 So the presumption is that muggles don’t know about them and would freak out if they did.
 Yet — some witches and wizards fuck muggles and have babies, and others have siblings who are witches and wizards — Petunia Dursley, as we’ll find out later.
 So are we all to assume that these people just keep it quiet, either out of shame or acquiescence to the “down low”?
 That’s a real big continuity issue in this series that’s never really brought up.

 It might also make sense to bring this up later, but what do they do about people on the non-magical radar?
 Hermione’s parents aren’t magical — she has a social security number, she’s in the system.
 What happens when she turns 10 and goes to Hogwarts?
 The government wants to know that stuff.
 How about when she comes of age?
 Unless she plays dead, they’ll be looking for taxes, and I don’t think Her Majesty’s Revenue and Customs accepts galleons.